TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/tls-and-ssl/tls-and-ssl.md

 {{< note info >}}
 **Note**

-TLS 1.3 protocol does not allow setting custom chiphers, and designed to automatically pick the most secure cipher.
+TLS 1.3 protocol does not allow the setting of custom chiphers, and is designed to automatically pick the most secure cipher.
 {{< /note >}}

 Each string must be one of the allowed cipher suites as defined at https://golang.org/pkg/crypto/tls/#pkg-constants